emilytyszka/emilytyszka/README.md

 # ABOUT

 ## Who are you?
 I'm Emily Tyszka (pronounced TISH-ka).
-I work as an Epidemiologist for the Massachusetts Department of Public Health's Syndromic Surveillance team and was formerly the Research Analyst for MADPH's Microbiology Division.
+I work as an Epidemiologist for the Massachusetts Department of Public Health's Syndromic Surveillance team, focusing on infectious disease.
+I was also formerly the Research Analyst for MADPH's Microbiology Division and have completed some work in multiple sclerosis during my MPH.

 ## Guide to my repositories:
 -  [MASPHL-Syndromic-Surveillance](https://github.com/emilytyszka/MASPHL-Syndromic-Surveillance): Syndromic Surveillance projects conducted at DPH (CURRENT WORK - IN PROGRESS)